Shareholder Henderson Global urges Akzo Nobel to talk to PPG

+* Perma-Pipe International Holdings appoints John Carusiello senior vice president - Americas Source text for Eikon: Further company coverage:

-AMSTERDAM Henderson Global Investors, a shareholder in Akzo Nobel (AKZO.AS), has called on the Dutch paint maker's management to engage in takeover discussions with U.S. rival PPG Industries (PPG.N).
+AMSTERDAM, March 10 Henderson Global Investors, a shareholder in Akzo Nobel, has called on the Dutch paint maker's management to engage in takeover discussions with U.S. rival PPG Industries.

 On Thursday Akzo Nobel rejected a $22 billion takeover offer from PPG, saying it wasn't in stakeholder interests and that it would prefer to sell its speciality chemicals business.